sinteco/dinder-the-app/README.md

 # dinder the app
-react native app which can authentication and image upload to firebase server. its basically a challange app but which is made with an idea of meal discovery app which customers can share thair meal to frinds.
+react native app which can authentication and image upload to firebase server. its basically a challange app but which is made with an idea of meal discovery app which users can share thair meal to frinds by posting the image to the app.

 the app utilizes the following packages :